Klortho/config-one-project/cookbook.md

 # Cookbook

-This page is for describing some of the less-obvious features of the library, and how they can be used to solve an array of use-cases.
+This page goes beyond basic usage information, to describe some of the less-obvious features of the library, and how they can be leveraged to solve a variety of common problems.

 ## Source specifiers / converters